darkoverlordofdata/adriac/readme.md

 ## workarounds
 to replace interface, make a struct of delegates

+set HOME in bin/emvalac manually. there is no GLib.get_user_name() in valascript.
+WTF?

+	const static string HOME = "/home/bruce/";

+## install
+copy bin, include, and share/emvalac to ./local

+add to .bashrc

+    export CPATH=$HOME/.local/include/

 ## todo
 convert coffeescript to bash script finish glib port

+install script should set the HOME location.